This function creates a set of four QC plots for an LAB assay. The plots include:

 sample_id

-, sample_order
+, andsample_id_ordered

 Character.
 The folder where QC plot PDFs will be saved.
-If NULL
+If

-the function will create a default folder.
+, the function will create a default folder.- output_prefix

 Character.
 A prefix to be used in the names of output PDF files.

 Logical.
-If TRUE
+If

 Logical.
-If TRUE
+If

 , the function prints progress messages to the console.